Leaderboard

 - Hard: Advanced reasoning challenges

-This multi-row format reveals how models scale with task difficulty and identifies failure modes.
+This multi-row format reveals how models scale with task difficulty and identifies failure modes across the difficulty spectrum.

 Interactive Rankings with Statistical Confidence¶